 5. Turn on Your TV or Cable Box

-Go to the TV’s audio menu and ensure that the audio output is set to ‘digital out.’
+Go to the TV’s audio menu and ensure the audio output is set to ‘digital out.’

-On some models, the optical output may work without enabling it in the audio menu.
-In this case, it is usually a good idea to disable the TV speaker in the audio menu.
+The optical output may work on some models without enabling it in the audio menu.
+In this case, disabling the TV speaker in the audio menu is usually a good idea.

 A cable box will often have the optical port enabled already, but if you get no sound, check the audio menu for the box and see if the digital output needs switching on.